-The software incorrectly checks a return value from a function, which prevents the software from detecting errors or exceptional conditions.
+The product incorrectly checks a return value from a function, which prevents it from detecting errors or exceptional conditions.

 Extended Description